 Emergency preparedness plan: Pursuant to 45 CFR § 1351.23(g) of the RHY Rule, projects must have plans for routine preventative maintenance of facilities and for preparedness, response, and recovery efforts.
-The plan should contain strategies for addressing evacuation, security, food, medical supplies, and notification of youths' families, as appropriate.
-In the event of an evacuation due to specific facility issues, such as fire, loss of utilities, or other significant damage (e.g., natural disasters, hurricanes, tornadoes, flood) an alternative location needs to be designated and included in the plan.
+The plan must contain methods for alerting youth that have been contacted or engaged by the SOP project to where emergency community resources and shelter are available in the event of an emergency (e.g., natural disasters, hurricanes, tornadoes, flood, public health emergencies), as well as any changes in how outreach schedules or drop-in center hours may be impacted.